 - This rule turns off the source instream flow right so that it is completely controlled by the operating rule.

-San Juan River Basin Model – Compact Operations Example (see also the full-size image)
+South Platte River Basin Model – Compact Operations Example (see also the full-size image)

 Review the operating rule summary (*.xop) file, the diversion structure summary (*.xdd) file, the plan summary (*.xpl) file, and the instream flow summary (*.xir) file for information on the South Platte Compact operations and the amount of water released from the Compact plan for exchange.